senbox-org/chris-box/README.md

 More Information
 The most important source of information for the CHRIS-Box project is the CHRIS-Box Wiki.

-Thank you for using the BEAM and the CHRIS-Box software!
+Thank you for using the SNAP and the CHRIS-Box software!

-Copyright © 2010 by Brockmann Consult (beam-issues@brockmann-consult.de).
+Copyright © 2010-2020 by Brockmann Consult (info@brockmann-consult.de).
 All rights reserved.